 Semi-Custom Builders – The semi-custom builders tend to build 10-20 houses in a year and will have a cadre of plans to draw from.
 They will build at the upper middle price ranges and try to position themselves as higher quality than the production builder, but less expensive than the true custom builder.
 A semi-custom builder will also include more standard features than the production builder and tends not to play the game of upgrade-a-palooza that the production builders do.

-The Tract or Production Builder – The Production Builders can be found in the middle price points (or lower) where absorption is greatest and will build upwards of 50 houses in any given year.
+Production Builder – The Production Builders can be found in the middle price points (or lower) where absorption is greatest and will build upwards of 50 houses in any given year.
 These builders will often have their own showrooms, complete with design staff whose goal it is to get you to upgrade from the sheetrock box standard to the house that looks like the model you fell in love with.
 Production builders make their money in volume and efficiencies (and upgrades) so customization is not their strong suit… and they will KILL you with change orders.

 Negotiating With Builders